NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases-2/Reasonable-Adjustments/Add-a-Reasonable-Adjustment-PatientFlag-and-associated-resources.page.md

 ### Use Case

 After consultation with a patient, a Reasonable Adjustment Record may be created.
-This consists of a Flag resource containing an adjustment; a Condition resource may also optionally be created to record the details of an impairment or an underlying condition.
+This consists of a Flag resource containing an adjustment; a Condition resource or resources may also optionally be created to record the details of an impairment or an underlying condition.

 If a Reasonable Adjustment Record exists, a Flag resource designated as the patient flag must be created to indicate that there are reasonable adjustments recorded for the patient.
 There is a single instance of this type of resource per patient.